abozhilov/ES-Iter/README.md

 iter.next() //{ value: undefined, done: true }
 ```

-Throws TypeError if object does not implement Iterator protocol (is not iterable)
+Throws TypeError if object does not implement Iterator protocol (not iterable)

 ```javascript
 itertools.getIterator(Object.create(null)) //TypeError: obj[Symbol.iterator] is not a function